Configure c4 for AWS

 Prerequisites

 Exasol Deployment Tool (c4) has a large number of parameters that can be configured using a local configuration file.
-Parameters that are not included in the local configuration file will use default values that are internally stored in the application.
+Parameters that are not included in the local configuration file will fall back on the default values, which are internally stored in the application.

 For more information about c4 configuration parameters, see Parameters in c4.